kiboschool/course-industry-experience-1/src/lessons/application-materials/resume.md

 ## Creating your resume

 The first step to creating your resume is refining the content.
 At this stage, you should **not** focus on formatting.
+As you update the inofrmation, the formatting will get thrown off -- that's ok.
+Do not spend time trying to fix the formatting.
 Formatting is a distraction!

 ### Download the resume template document
-This resume template is designed to get the basic information you need for you resume.
-Download the template, then:
+This resume template is designed to get the basic information you need for you resume. <a href="https://docs.google.com/document/d/12wrJ0G0TDPCXE3AZidtZXPwyeo0NSYBDq38ZLrj0Qps/copy" target="_blank"> Make a copy of this template,</a> then complete the sections in this order:
-- Complete basic information
+- Basics and contact information
+- Education
+- Experience
+- Additional
-- Complete education background
+- Summary

+### Update name and contact information

+Replace the name, phone number, location, linkedin and github address.
+If you have a separate portfolio website, add that as well.

-- Complete experience
+### Education experience
-- Complete summary or tagline
+Add your 2-3 most recent education experiences.
+You should not add anything before secondary school.

 ### Complete professional experience